 With no crew aboard, spacecraft Starliner lands without a hitch

-The beleaguered Starliner spacecraft, built by Boeing, successfully landed in New Mexico just after midnight, ending a crucial test flight that proved to be a real headache for NASA.
+The beleaguered Starliner spacecraft, built by Boeing, successfully landed in New Mexico just after midnight Eastern time, ending a crucial test flight that proved to be a real headache for NASA.

 Officials at the space agency feared that Starliner’s thrusters might malfunction during its return, just as some thrusters had on its journey to the International Space Station.